 If you want the most tender, juicy taco meat with blistered, crispy edges, this smoked pork carnitas recipe delivers!
 It freezes & reheats beautifully, too.

-PREHEAT: Follow the setup instructions for your pellet grill, I used our Traeger Pro Series 34.
+PREHEAT: Follow the setup instructions for your grill or smoker, I used our Traeger Pellet Grill.
 Set the temperature to 225 F / 107 C with the probes on the outside of the grill.

 RUB: Mix all of the dry rub ingredients, from coconut sugar to black pepper, together in a bowl.
 Set about 1/4 of the mixture (about 2 tablespoons / 33 g or so) aside for later.
 Rub the pork on all sides with the seasoning blend, including any incisions into the middle of the meat where the bone was removed.

-SMOKE: Place the rubbed pork shoulder into a roasting pan and pour the broth and orange juice around but not over the top of the meat.
-(If you’re using a disposable foil roaster, make sure to place it on a baking sheet, too.)
+SMOKE: Place the rubbed pork shoulder into a large roasting pan and pour the broth and orange juice around but not over the top of the meat.
+(If you’re using a foil disposable roasting pan, make sure to place it on a rimmed baking sheet, too, for much needed support.)
 Place the uncovered pork onto the grill, place the two meat probes (if you have them built into your pellet grill) at even intervals so that they’re equidistant from both each other and each end of the roast.
 Close the lid and smoke until the probes record an internal temperature of 160 F / 71 C, about 4 hours.
 Start checking the internal temperature of the pork after the first 2 hours.

 WRAP: Lay out two pieces of foil large enough to wrap around the pork.
 Carefully transfer the pork from the roasting pan to the foil, then wrap snugly with the first layer of foil.
 Repeat with the second layer of foil so that the seam of the foil faces upwards on the top of the pork roast.
 Reserve the pan juices for later by pouring them into a fat separator and popping that in the fridge.
 (If you have room in the fridge, throw the roasting pan in there, too.)